Regenerative Agriculture

 Wallonia: Canopea and Natagora Propose Measures to Reduce Pesticide Use

-Environmental NGOs have proposed a comprehensive pesticide reduction plan for Wallonia, including a targeted phase-out of PFAS-based pesticides by 2028.
-This formal submission signals intensifying regional pressure to restrict chemical inputs and mandates a strategic shift toward organic-certified and low-input agricultural supply chains.
+Environmental NGOs have formally proposed a comprehensive pesticide reduction plan for Wallonia, including a targeted phase-out of PFAS-based pesticides by 2028.
+This submission signals intensifying regional pressure to restrict chemical inputs, suggesting that agricultural supply chains should prepare for a strategic shift toward organic-certified and low-input production.

 canopea.beBelgiumBelgium